LispCookbook/cl-cookbook/strings.md

 ## Converting between Characters and Strings

-You can use COERCE to convert a string of length 1 to a character.
-You can also use COERCE to convert any sequence of characters into a string.
-You can not use COERCE to convert a character to a string, though - you'll have to use STRING instead.
+You can use `coerce` to convert a string of length 1 to a character.
+You can also use `coerce` to convert any sequence of characters into a string.
+You can not use `coerce` to convert a character to a string, though - you'll have to use `string` instead.

 ~~~lisp